whoisryosuke/kushy-frontend-nextjs/README.md

 ### Admin / Organizer Access

-Spin up a development server, create a new account, and use those login details in this app. `AuthService` class assumes dev server is located at `http://localhost/`, but also accepts any URL when you make a "new" class (`new AuthService('http://localhost:4849')`).
-See the [seshsource-api](https://github.com/whoisryosuke/seshsource-api) repo for more details.
+Spin up a development server, create a new account, and use those login details in this app.

+> `KushyApi` class is used to access the API.
+The class assumes dev server is located at `http://localhost/`, but also accepts any URL when you make a "new" class (`new KushyApi('http://localhost:4849')`).

 ### Authentication